Caroline Graham Hansen: 2021–22 season

 In November 2021, she was temporarily taken off the active roster after experiencing a overly high heart rate and chest discomfort during a match.
 The club announced that she would be undergoing cardiac diagnostic tests as a result.
 The club later announced that would be returning to play after successfully undergoing treatment for a heart condition.
-Hansen returned to the pitch in Barcelona's UEFA Women's Champion's League second group stage match against Arsenal, where she assisted Jenni Hermoso's second goal in a 4–0 win.
+Hansen returned to the pitch in Barcelona's UEFA Champion's League second group stage match against Arsenal, where she assisted Jenni Hermoso's second goal in a 4–0 win.

 2022–23 season

 In January 2023, Hansen extended her contract with Barcelona until June 2026.
 She scored a hat trick in the 2023–24 Supercopa final.

 2023–24 season

-Graham Hansen had an exceptional 2023–24 season for Barcelona.
-One of five teammates that Sport gave a perfect 10 rating for the season, the newspaper said she was the best player in the world.
-In addition to her typical skillful wing play, Graham Hansen became Barcelona's top goalscorer in the league, also having nearly as many assists, with the number of goal contributions giving her the edge.
+In the 2023-2024 season, Hansen became Barcelona's top goalscorer in the league, also having nearly as many assists.

 International career

-In 2011, 16-year-old Hansen was a part of the Norwegian under-19 team who finished as runners-up in the 2011 UEFA Women's U-19 Championship, after losing the final against Germany.
-Hansen was also included in the Norwegian squad for the 2012 FIFA U-20 Women's World Cup in Japan, where the team reached the quarter-final.
+In 2011, 16-year-old Hansen was a part of the Norwegian under-19 team who finished as runners-up in the 2011 UEFA U-19 Championship, after losing the final against Germany.
+Hansen was also included in the Norwegian squad for the 2012 FIFA U-20 World Cup in Japan, where the team reached the quarter-final.

 She made her senior debut for Norway against Belgium in November 2011.
 In June 2012 Hansen scored her first senior international goal in an 11–0 rout of Bulgaria, a match in which she also assisted more than half of Norway's goals.